 Reduce radio emissions that invite unwanted attention and have harmful impacts on others

-In an increasingly connected world where every-other machine or sensor will soon be broadcasting something using Bluetooth, Wi-Fi and other longer range technologies, discretion has significant added value.
-Putting a permanently emitting radio on a system is like putting adding a sign and access door to your machine that any dishonest, malicious and just curious person might want to try to open.
+In an increasingly connected world where every machine, appliance and sensor will soon be broadcasting data using Bluetooth, Wi-Fi or other technologies, discretion has value.
+Putting a permanently emitting radio on a system is like putting up signs that tell any dishonest, malicious or curious person that data access is possible.

-There is also increasing evidence that the permanent presence of radio emissions in our environment is at least irritating to some, if not outright harmful.
+There is also increasing evidence that the permanent presence of radio emissions in our environment is at least irritating and perhaps harmful to part of the population.
 Reducing these emissions is gaining importance.

-The Tap's NFC tag, however only broadcasts when it is powered by the presence of an active NFC device (i.e. a smartphone or reader).
-It is only powered when the poller is within 3 cm.
-This implies the physical presence of a user who has some knowledge of the machine and physical access to it.
+NFC tags only communicate when powered by the presence of an active NFC device (i.e. a mobile phone or a tag reader).
+This only happens when the active NFC device is within 3 cm of the tag.
+So connecting via NFC requires the physical presence of a user.
+This proximity also implies that the user has some knowledge of the appliance and physical access to it.